-By David William Jedell November 1, 2024
+By David William Jedell Updated December 26, 2024

-The main ideas herein were originally put into a college philosophy paper by the author in 1988 under the title, "Carl Jung's Archetypes and Jean Piaget's Schema; Uniting Body and Mind," using only the relation of Jung and Piaget's theories, as well as logic.
+The main ideas herein were originally written into a college philosophy paper by this author in 1988 under the title, "Carl Jung's Archetypes and Jean Piaget's Schema; Uniting Body and Mind," using only the relation of Jung and Piaget's theories, as well as logic.
 At the time, inherited evolutionary changes, rather than solely survival of life's random mutations, were not accepted by scientific consensus.
 Now, we have minor acceptance and a lot of science to back up the accepted neo-science of epigentetics.

 Epigenetic Inheritance and Its Role in Evolutionary Biology